This amazing fortification is one of the best-preserved castles in all of England.

 3. It wasn’t the only castle that he built

 His main enemies at the time were the people of the Danelaw, the Scandinavian settlers who occupied this area of England before William’s invasion.

 The castle in Lincoln wasn’t the only stronghold he built to protect his newly conquered land from attacks of the “Vikings.”
-William built a number of castles, including the castles of York, Cambridge, Warwick, and Nottingham.
+William built several castles, including the castles of York, Cambridge, Warwick, and Nottingham.

 4. It dates back to Roman times

 When William the Conqueror arrived at Lincoln for the first time, he found a thriving Viking town with an estimated population between 5,000 and 10,000 inhabitants.
 Lincoln was one of the most important settlements at that time.

 The town was built around an ancient Roman walled fortress which stood about 200 feet (60 meters) above the countryside of the Roman city of Lindum Colonia.

 5. It has a very strategic location

 If the Romans put so much importance on the location of Lincoln that they built a massive fortress there, it was probably a good idea to build a castle in the same location.